Peace: A History of Movements and Ideas

 Uniting Against Terror: Cooperative Nonmilitary Responses to the Global Terrorist Threat

-By David Cortright and George A. Lopez, eds.
+By David Cortright, George A. Lopez

 Book — 2007